-Managing Daemons with phdPhorge User Documentation (Configuration)
+Managing Daemons with phdPhorge Administrator and User Documentation (Configuration)

 Explains Phorge daemons and the daemon control program phd.

 Phorge uses daemons (background processing scripts) to handle a number of tasks:

 - tracking repositories, discovering new commits, and importing and parsing commits;

 - collecting garbage, like old logs and caches.

 Daemons are started and stopped with phd (the Phabricator Daemon launcher).
 Daemons can be monitored via a web console.

 You do not need to run daemons for most parts of Phorge to work, but some features (principally, repository tracking with Diffusion) require them and several features will benefit in performance or stability if you configure daemons.